 On our way from Zambia to Nkhotakota Bay Lake Malawi we passed by wonderful dramatic vistas, cassava fields, and rubber tree groves.
 It was sad leaving Zambia but seeing Lake Malawi again was exciting.
 My first visit was several years ago during another safari.

 Lake Malawi is the third largest lake in Africa and the eighth largest in the world, with more species of fish than any other lake on earth.
 The massive lake lies between Malawi, Mozambique, and Tanzania.
 Now bilharzia free, the lake’s tropical waters are popular for snorkeling and diving.

 Fish from Lake Malawi support poor village people who use handmade mokoros (dug-out canoes) to set out their fishing nets.
 Many ethnic groups live near the lake, and they speak a variety of African dialects.

-Over the years countless missionaries passed through the area and the majority of people living near the lake are Christian.
+Over the years, countless missionaries passed through the area and the majority of people living near the lake are Christian.
 Dr. David Livingstone first arrived at Lake Malawi in 1855 while attempting to stop slave trade.
 Accompanied by other missionaries, Livingstone returned in 1861 to establish a mission station at the southern area of the lake.
 Many of the missionaries in Livingstone’s group contracted malaria and other illnesses.
 They suffered from conflict with the slave-drivers.
-Those who survived moved to Zanzibar.
+Many of those who survived moved to Zanzibar.

 In 1866, during Livingston’s journey to discover the source of the Nile River, the explorer returned to Malawi again.
 In 1869 he travelled further north and lost contact with the rest of the world for almost two years.